July 4 Celebrations: Here's A List Of Fireworks Shows Happening In Metro Detroit

 Park admission is required.

 © 2021 CBS Broadcasting Inc. All Rights Reserved.
-This material may not be published, broadcast, rewritten, or redistributed.MORE NEWS: 'Our Pure Michigan Summer Is Back,' Whitmer Officially Announces Mask Mandate, Some COVID Restrictions Lifted
+This material may not be published, broadcast, rewritten, or redistributed.MORE NEWS: Rory Gamble, Who Led UAW Through Scandal, Pandemic, Retires